polygamma/aurman/ISSUE_TEMPLATE.md

 THIS TEMPLATE IS FOR BUG REPORTS,
-YOU DO NOT HAVE TO USE IT FOR FEATURE REQUESTS
+YOU DO NOT HAVE TO USE IT FOR FEATURE REQUESTS.

+MAKE NEVERTHELESS SURE, THAT THE FEATURE REQUEST IS WORDED IN A MEANINGFUL WAY

 ## Description
 _Provide a general summary of the issue in the Title above_